ayaanhossain/ShareDB/README.md

 >>> myDB.drop()                           # Close/delete when you're done
 True
 ```
-`ShareDB` methods either return data/result up on appropriate query, or a `self` object is returned to facilitate method chaining.
+`ShareDB` methods either return data/result up on appropriate query, or a `self` is returned to facilitate method chaining.
 Terminal methods `.close()` and `.drop()` return a boolean indicating success.

 Please see the `/examples/` directory for a full example of `ShareDB` usage.
 Please see the [API.md](./docs/API.md) file for API details.